anthonymo/CCD/README.md

 ________________________________________
 ✅ **FULL NARRATIVE**

 📘 **Project Narrative**
-This project is a 3D Drone Mission Planner built with CesiumJS, React, Vite, and Zustand.
-It allows operators to draw airspace zones, create waypoint‑based missions, and validate routes against No‑Flight Zones (NFZs).
-The goal is to demonstrate practical CesiumJS expertise through a real-world geospatial workflow.
+This project is a 3D Drone Mission Planner built with CesiumJS, React, and Vite.

-**Why I Built This**
-This application is part of a larger vision to build a full SaaS platform for drone safety, routing, and telemetry.
-The front‑end version serves as a prototype to refine domain models and demonstrate Cesium proficiency before migrating to a backend with Node.js  and PostGIS.

-**Steps Involved**
-•	Designed a domain model for missions, waypoints, and airspace zones
-•	Integrated CesiumJS into a modern React + Vite environment
+The goal is to demonstrate real‑world geospatial workflows: defining airspace zones, planning missions, adjusting altitudes using terrain, and validating routes against No‑Fly Zones.

-•	Implemented interactive polygon drawing for NFZs and risk zones
+I implemented interactive polygon drawing for No‑Fly Zones, including naming, altitude modes (below/above/between), and vertical constraints.
-•	Built waypoint creation and editing tools
-•	Rendered mission routes using Cesium polylines
-•	Implemented a validation engine to detect NFZ violations
-•	Created UI panels for zones, missions, and validation results
+Mission planning supports waypoint creation, dynamic polyline rendering, and Auto‑AGL mode, which samples terrain to maintain consistent height above ground.

+The validation engine checks each waypoint and route segment for violations and highlights issues in red on the globe.
-•	Ensured clean separation between domain logic, Cesium rendering, and UI
+All logic runs entirely in the browser with clean separation between domain logic, Cesium rendering, and UI components.

-**Final Result**
-A fully interactive 3D mission planner demonstrating Cesium entity management, geospatial validation, and operator‑friendly UI design.
-The application runs entirely in the browser and is suitable for Cesium Certified Developer evaluation.

-**Next Steps**
-•	Add automatic routing (A*)
-•	Add building footprints and altitude‑aware routing
-•	Add telemetry visualization
-•	Migrate domain logic to a multi‑tenant backend
+The final result is a functional, browser‑based mission planner demonstrating practical CesiumJS expertise.
+Future work includes cloud‑based storage, multi‑tenant support, and inspection workflows.

 ________________________________________
 ✅ **ARCHITECTURE DOCUMENTATION**